Carnegie Mellon University

 • While televisions are not provided in dorm rooms, Pre-College students will have access to the campus cable network.
 You will need to bring a cable-ready digital TV and a coaxial cable to connect.

-• Students who are bringing prescription medication are required to bring a lockbox in order to keep that medication secure in the residence hall.
+• Students who are bringing prescription medication are required to bring a lockbox in order to keep that medication secure in the residence.
 Lockboxes can be purchased at office supply stores and most superstores.
-All medication is expected to be responsibly self-administered by the student.
+All medication is expected to be responsibly self-administered by the student; CMU faculty and staff are not able to administer medication.
 Students are allowed to bring their own over-the-counter medicine.
-We would also like to remind students to bring their COVID vaccination cards and masks with them in case they need to show proof of vaccination and/or are asked to mask during trips.
+We also encourage students to bring Covid tests and masks with them.

-• UHS: Pre-College students can visit UHS when needed, but must make an appointment.
+• UHS: Pre-College students can be treated by UHS when needed, but must first call for evaluation.
 No walk-ins are accepted.
-After initial evaluation, students might be referred to a local medical center for further testing and/or treatment if needed.
+After this initial evaluation, students might be given an appointment at UHS, or referred to a local medical center for further testing and/or treatment if needed.
 It is important for students to submit the required and necessary medical/health records during their enrollment process.
 Not meeting the health requirements can affect students' enrollment in Carnegie Mellon's Pre-College Programs.
 Due to FERPA, CMU cannot release Pre-College students’ medical/health information to individuals who are not listed on the student’s FERPA Waiver Form.
 For further information, please visit the UHS website and/or review the Welcome E-Folder sent to students prior to their arrival on campus.

 • CaPS: On-going therapy sessions will not be available for Pre-College students; however, triage services can be provided.
 If further treatment is needed, CaPS will refer Pre-College students to professionals in the local community.